Skip to content

 • How to develop a simple embedded program using multiple threads.

-• How to use the different multitasking mechanisms for implementing the BikeComputer program.
+• How to use the different multitasking mechanisms to implement the BikeComputer program.

 What you’ll need